 TUTORING

-Tutorial services are available for subjects taught in high schools that are a part of the college preparation core curriculum (i.e., English, Science, Math).
-Each target high school has an Upward Bound tutor.
-Upward Bound tutors are high school teachers or upper level UCA students.
-Students attend two hours of tutoring a week.
-During this time students will receive help with homework or work on ACT practice tests.
+Tutoring services are available for subjects taught in high school which are integral to the core curriculum for college preparation (i.e., English, math, and science).
+In-person, after-school tutoring is provided at the target high schools by an Upward Bound tutor.
+Upward Bound tutors are high school teachers or upper-level UCA students.
+Students may attend two hours of tutoring a week.
+During this time, students can receive one-on-one help with homework and/or work in small groups with other participants.
+There are also many opportunities for students to receive online tutoring and even expand content areas to ACT prep, financial literacy, and more.

 SATURDAY ACADEMIES